Menu Close

 • Opening hours: The museum is open Tuesday-Friday 11:00-20:00 and Saturday-Sunday 11:00-17:00.
 The museum is closed on Mondays and certain public holidays such as Christmas Eve and Christmas Day.
 (2018) Please note that opening hours are subject to change.
 For up-to-date information, see the museum's website.

-• Prices: Visiting the Mediterranean Museum is free of charge, and a tour ticket costs 20 SEK (2018).
-Fees may also be charged for special activities such as family Saturdays, see information about guided tours and other activities in the the museum's calendar.
+• Prices: Visits to the Museum of the Mediterranean are free of charge, and a guided tour ticket costs SEK 20 (2018).
+Fees may also be charged for special activities such as Family Saturdays, see information on tours and other activities in the museum's calendar.

 • Accessibility: All exhibitions are accessible by wheelchair.
-Some tours are provided with a sign language interpreter.
-More detailed information on accessibility can be found on the museum's website.
+Some tours are given with a sign language interpreter.
+More detailed information on accessibility is available on the museum's website.

 • Read more: You can find more information at the museum's website.